-- INCOSE is also just starting to make use of "Yammer", another form of social media in the new INCOSE IT ecosystem. - The MBSE Patterns WG has a Yammer Community getting started, but we are not nearly as far along with this as the other Patterns WG web resources above. - You are welcome to join this community, but please contribute and be patient as we learn to make good use of it!
+- INCOSE is also just starting to make use of "Viva Engage" (formerly "Yammer"), another form of social media in the new INCOSE IT ecosystem. - The MBSE Patterns WG has a Yammer Community getting started, but not nearly as far along with this as the other (10 years') Patterns WG web resources above. - You are welcome to join this community, but please contribute and be patient as we learn to make good use of it!